You are here:

 Updated March 2014

-A public meeting will be held on Wednesday, March 19 from 6:30 p.m. to 8:30 p.m. at the Basin School House to provide information on the RI/FS reports, the proposed plans and EPA’s preferred alternatives for the Crystal and Bullion mine sites, Operable Units 5 and 6 of the Basin Mining Area Superfund site.
-Interested individuals can provide comments on the proposed plans at the public meeting or by sending written comments to Kristine Edwards during the public comment period, which runs from March 7, 2014 through April 21, 2014.
+EPA recently held a public meeting to provide information on the RI/FS reports, the proposed plans and our preferred cleanup alternatives for the Crystal and Bullion mine sites, Operable Units 5 and 6 of the Basin Mining Area Superfund site.
+Interested individuals can provide comments on the proposed plans by sending written comments to Kristine Edwards during the public comment period, which runs through April 21, 2014.

 EPA has completed focused Remedial Investigation (RI) and Feasibility Study (FS) reports for the Crystal and Bullion mine sites located in the Basin Watershed.
 Proposed plans, which summarize the studies and include the preferred alternatives for cleanup for each of these two mine sites, are available for public comment.
 EPA decided to focus on the Crystal and Bullion mine sites before addressing the remainder of the watershed because these two sites are the worst offenders from a water quality degradation perspective.
 Each site has a discharging adit which releases acidic, contaminated water.
 Acidic discharges from the Bullion mine contaminate water in Basin Creek.
 Acidic discharges from the Crystal mine contaminate Cataract Creek.
 Both Basin Creek and Cataract Creek are tributaries to the Boulder River.
 The proposed plans will be followed by interim records of decision for both the Crystal and Bullion mine sites after consideration of public comments.